v-susbo/azure-stack-docs/azure-stack/aks-hci/deploy-windows-application.md

 ---
-title: Tutorial - Deploy a Windows application in AKS on Azure Stack HCI
+title: Tutorial - Deploy a Windows application in AKS on Azure Stack HCI and configure gMSA on a Windows node
 description: In this tutorial, you deploy a Windows application to your cluster using a custom image stored in Azure Container Registry.
+You will also learn how to
 author: abha
 ms.topic: tutorial
 ms.date: 09/22/2020